knuckleswtf/scribe-docs/laravel/reference/20-annotations.md

 # Supported annotations

 ## PHP 8 attributes vs docblock tags
-Scribe v4 introduces PHP 8 attributes that provide the same functionality as the old docblock tags.
+Scribe v4 introduced PHP 8 attributes that provide the same functionality as the old docblock tags.
 Here's a quick comparison of what they look like: